spatie/docs.spatie.be-old/resources/views/laravel-activitylog/v2/advanced-usage/logging-model-events.md

 Changing only `name` means only the `name` attribute will be logged in the activity, and `text` will be left out.

-## Ignoring attributes from logging.
+## Ignoring attributes from logging

-If you use wildcard logging, but do not want to log few attributes, you can use `$logAttributesToIgnore`.
+If you use wildcard logging, but do not want to log certain attributes, you can specify those attributes in `$logAttributesToIgnore`.

 ```php
 use Illuminate\Database\Eloquent\Model;